Will the IRS catch a missing 1099-MISC?

 Well, that depends on another IRS rule which states that if you under-report your earnings by over 25%, the IRS has 6 years to audit your tax return.
 Let’s say that 1099-MISC was just a small piece of your freelancing income.
 So, that six-year rule doesn’t apply and it’s been three years.
 You're in the clear until you receive an IRS audit notice or letter informing you of the missing income.

 That’s because there is one more rule to be aware of.
 If the IRS determines you filed a fraudulent tax return, (i.e. intentionally not reporting your 1099-MISC), there is no time limit on auditing your tax return.

 In short, the IRS has plenty of time to catch that missing income.

-First, the IRS imposes many requirements that businesses must follow to avoid monetary penalties.
+First, the IRS imposes many requirements that businesses must follow to avoid monetary penalties for late 1099s.
 Second, their matching system verifies your reported income against the information provided by your clients.
 Finally, the statute of limitations for auditing your tax return can range from three years to no limit.
 It’s best to set aside money for your 1099 taxes, and report your freelance income based on your records if you haven’t received a 1099-MISC.

 If necessary, file an amendment for your tax return if any 1099’s received are different than reported.
 Be sure that your records and actual amounts are close, if not exact.
 You may incur penalties for under-reporting your income.